Point Line Projects is an editorial and curatorial agency specializing in architecture, art, and design.

 Jennifer Wang, Editorial Intern, Summer 2017: Jennifer Wang (b.
 1995, Zhengzhou, China) is completing her bachelors of arts in architectural studies and bachelors of science in biological sciences at the University of Pittsburgh.
 After graduating in the summer of 2017, she plans on working in project development for Habitat AmeriCorps and pursuing a Juris Doctor degree.

 Iris Wang, Curatorial Intern, Fall 2017: Iris Wang (b.
 1993, Shanghai, China) is a masters of arts management student at Carnegie Mellon University.
 She wrote her undergraduate thesis on art and the cultural revolution and enjoys art, calligraphy, and sketching.

 Amanda Bartko, Development & Marketing Intern, Fall 2017: Amanda Bartko (b.
 1996, Hermitage, PA) is a student at the University of Pittsburgh studying psychology and art history and pursuing a minor in studio arts.
 This academic year, she is doing independent research on artists' and modern art museums’ use of social media in the Digital Age.

-Kyleen Pickering, Editorial Intern, Fall 2017: Kyleen Pickering (b.
+Kyleen Pickering, Editorial Assistant, Spring 2018: Kyleen Pickering (b.
 1996, Chicago, IL) is a senior at the University of Pittsburgh studying creative nonfiction writing, public and professional writing, and Russian language and history.
 She currently works as copy chief of The Pitt News.